danielpyon/isolate/README.md

 4. `make`

-Note: for MacOS, you need to self-sign the binary under test to enable ptrace-like functionality (TODO: write instructions for how to do that here)
+### MacOS specifics
+MacOS requires you to run a code-signed binary (with specific entitlements) as root in order to access functions like `task_for_pid()`.
+Therefore, you need to self-sign the binary to enable ptrace-like functionality.
+To do this, generate a cert using Keychain Access (name it `isolate`):

+1. Open Keychain Access > Certificate Assistant > Create a Certificate.
+Name it `isolate`.

+2. Click "Let me override defaults".

+3. Use defaults, except in the Extended Key Usage Extension menu, enable "Code Signing".

+4. Perform a normal build with CMake.

+NOTE: you must be root for this to work.

 ## Usage
 To use: